joejag/talk-mob_programming_and_lego/notes/parts/0_intro.md

 * Pairing is usually ok at first - not controversial.
 * Tried renaming a method with a typo: All reused.
-* Tried adding analytics.
+* Tried adding analytics (deleteability i like software that fits in my head).
 Took out production.
 * Silo'd knowledge.
 * Fear was dominant.